kontent-ai/management-sdk-net/README.md

 ## How to use [SourceLink](https://github.com/dotnet/sourcelink/) for debugging

-This repository is configured to generate SourceLink tag in the Nuget package that allows to debug this repository source code when it is referenced as a Nuget package.
-Source code is downloaded directly from github to the Visual Studio.
+This repository is configured to generate SourceLink tag in the Nuget package, allowing to debug its source code when it is referenced as a Nuget package.
+Source code is downloaded directly from github to Visual Studio.

-### How to configure Source Link
+### How to configure SourceLink

 1. Open a solution with a project referencing the Kontent.Ai.Management Nuget package.
 1. Open Tools -> Options -> Debugging -> General.